Contact surgery numbers: Computing the homotopical invariants after surgery

 The first homology group of $M$ is generated by the meridians of the surgery curves and the relations are given by $Q$.
 From Lemma~\ref{lem:d3} we obtain the claimed description of the Euler class. \end{proof}

-As a corollary, we see how the Euler class changes under stabilizing the knot $L$ and adjusting the contact surgery coefficient appropriately such that the underlying smooth manifold is still the same.
+As a corollary, we see how the Euler class changes under stabilizing the knot $L$ and adjusting the contact surgery coefficient appropriately so that the underlying smooth manifold is still the same.

 \begin{cor} In the same notation as in Proposition~\ref{prop:Euler}, we consider the contact surgery diagram given by